This article is half-done without your Comment! *** Please share your thoughts via Comment

 In this post, I am going to write about one of the most common mistakes of Database Developers.

 “SELECT * ” (SELECT all columns) to be good or bad in a Database System.

 I discuss the pros and cons of “SELECT * ” and what should be our best practice with SELECT all columns.

 Don’t go with ” SELECT * “:

 - When you are using ” SELECT * ” at that time you are selecting more columns from the database, and your application might not use some of this column.
 This will create extra cost and load on the database system and more data travel across the network.

 - When you are using JOIN between two or more tables, and in that query, you use “SELECT * “, now guess about two columns with the same name.
-This will return more column than you actually needed and will create a binding problem.
+It will return more column than you needed and will create a binding problem.

-- When you are using “SELECT *” then you will face performance issue because this is not advisable to apply index on all columns of the table.
+- When you are using “SELECT *”, you will face performance issue because this is not advisable to apply an index on all columns of the table.

 - When you are using “SELECT *”, you require to create documentation for those columns which are returning and using by an application otherwise, this will create confusion.

-- Now Imagine that you are using “SELECT *” in all your stored procedure and now you require to find one column name from the text of the stored procedure.
-This is not possible with “SELECT *”.
+- Now Imagine that you are using “SELECT *” in all your stored procedure and now you require to find one column name from the text of the stored procedure which is not possible with “SELECT *”.

 Why you go with “SELECT *” ?

 - The Lazy developers can only go with “SELECT *”.

 - If you had special requirements and created a dynamic environment when add or delete column automatically handle by application code.
 In this particular case, you don’t require to change application and database code, and this will automatically affect on a production environment.
-In this case you can use “SELECT *”.
+In this case, you can use “SELECT *”.

 - I didn’t find any other reason to use “SELECT *”.